 Weighted Average Cost Inventory Method

-The weighted average cost inventory method is assigning cost to inventory items based on the total COGS divided by the total number of inventory items.
-It’s also known as the average cost inventory method or weighted average inventory method.
+The weighted average cost inventory method is assigning costs to inventory items based on the total COGS divided by the total number of inventory items.
+It’s also known as the average cost inventory method or weighted average inventory system.

 By multiplying the average cost per item by the ending inventory count, companies get an accurate estimate of the cost of goods currently available for sale.